Contextual Hourglass Network for Semantic Segmentation of High Resolution Aerial Imagery: Experimental Details

 The Potsdam and Vaihingen 2D segmentation dataset are provided by Commission \rnum{2} of ISPRS~\cite{Rottensteiner_2012_ISPRS}.
 The Potsdam dataset includes 38 high-resolution aerial images, where 24 images are used for training.
 Each image has the size of 6,000 $\times$ 6,000 and contains 5 channels, namely near-infrared (NIR), red (R), green (G), blue (B), and the normalized digital surface models (nDSMs).
 The Vaihingen dataset consists of 33 high-resolution aerial images, 16 of which are given labels for training.
 Compared to Postdam dataset, the image data have different resolutions and do not have the Blue (B) channel.

-We use a sliding window method to extract patches of size 256 $\times$ 256 from the original images without overlap, and pad 0s if needed.
+We propose an online sliding window method to extract patches of size 256 $\times$ 256 from the original images without overlap, and pad 0s if needed.
 We further split the original training images to training and validation sets under the ratio of 9:1.
 Finally, in the Potsdam dataset, there are 12,441 images for training, 1,383 images for validation and 8,064 images for test, whereas in the Vaihingen dataset, there are 1,191 images for training, 133 for validation and 1,514 for test.